benjamminj/portfolio/content/writing/adding-pipelines-to-javascript.md

 ---
-title: "Adding pipelines to JavaScript"
+title: 'Adding pipelines to JavaScript'
 description: In this article I examine one of ECMAScript's exciting new proposals which adds a pipeline operator to JavaScript.

 date: 2018-11-19
 publisher: LogRocket
 link: https://blog.logrocket.com/adding-pipelines-to-javascript-f79ae7311574/
 tags:
   - functional-programming
   - javascript
 ---